Religion in Colombia: Religious statistics

-The National Administrative Department of Statistics (DANE) does not collect religious statistics, and accurate reports are difficult to obtain.
+The National Administrative Department of Statistics (DANE) infrequently collects religious statistics, and accurate reports are difficult to obtain.
 However, based on various studies and a survey, about 90% of the population adheres to Christianity, the majority of which (70.9%) are Roman Catholic, while a significant minority (16.7%) adhere to Protestantism (primarily Evangelicalism).
 Some 4.7% of the population is atheist or agnostic, while 3.5% claim to believe in God but do not follow a specific religion.
-1.8% of Colombians adhere to Jehovah's Witnesses and Adventism and less than 1% adhere to other religions, such as Islam, Judaism, Buddhism, Mormonism, Hinduism, Indigenous religions, Hare Krishna movement, Rastafari movement, Eastern Orthodox Church, and spiritual studies.
+1.8% of Colombians adhere to Jehovah's Witnesses and Adventism and less than 1% adhere to other religions, such as Islam, Judaism, Buddhism, Mormonism, Hinduism, Hare Krishna movement, Rastafari movement, Eastern Orthodox Church, and spiritual studies.
 The remaining people either did not respond or replied that they did not know.
 In addition to the above statistics, 35.9% of Colombians reported that they did not practice their faith actively.
+1,519,562 people in Colombia, or around 3% of the population reported following an Indigenous religion.

+The Latinobarometro 2024 estimated that Catholics comprised 57% of the population, other Christians made up 18% and 20% had no religion.

 While Colombia remains a mostly Roman Catholic country by baptism numbers, the 1991 Colombian constitution guarantees freedom of religion and all religious faiths and churches are equally free before the law.